zohayb23/pvtr-github-repo-action/README.md

 ## Requirements

-You need a GitHub Personal Access Token (PAT) with the following permissions:
-- **Repository read access** - Required to read repository metadata, files, and settings
+Your GitHub Personal Access Token needs **repository read permissions**.
+For public repositories, you can use the `repo` scope, or `public_repo` for public repos only.
+An additional check for multi-factor authentication will run if your token includes `admin:org` permissions.

 **Creating a PAT:**
 1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)